5 Black Travel Icons Who Have Helped Change History

-On November 20, 1920, Bessie Colman left her home in Chicago, Illinois, to pursue her dream of obtaining a pilot’s license in Paris, France.
-Though she had set aside her savings from working as both a manicurist and a server, her travel and tuition costs were supplemented by famed black banker Jesse Binga after he was so moved by an account of her pursuit to learn to fly that he had read in the Chicago Defender.
+On November 20, 1920, Bessie Colman left her home in Chicago, Illinois, to pursue her dream of obtaining a pilot’s license in Paris.
+Though she had set aside her savings from working as both a manicurist and a server, her travel and tuition costs were supplemented by famed Black banker Jesse Binga after he was moved by an account he read in the Chicago Defender of her pursuit to learn to fly.

-At the time, there was no avenue for her to study aviation in Jim Crow America as no flight school would accept black or native American people, and Coleman was both.
-Within less than a year after leaving Chicago, Coleman became the first Native American, as well as the first black person, to earn a pilot’s license at the Fédération Aéronautique Internationale.
+At the time, there was no avenue for her to study aviation in Jim Crow America, as no flight school would accept Black or Native American people, and Coleman was both.
+Within a year after leaving Chicago, Coleman became the first Native American, as well as the first Black person, to earn a pilot’s license at the Fédération Aéronautique Internationale.

 Her return to Chicago caused a commotion in the media, though her instant fame was not enough to find an American mentor in her chosen career: exhibition flying.
-Still saddled by the limitations of being a black woman in America, she sailed again for Europe in early 1922 to seek out someone to train her.
-Her travels took her back to France, as well as to the Netherlands and Germany where she found those willing to train her in advanced and trick flying.
-She returned to Chicago a skilled, fearless aviatrix and always remained a fierce advocate of the plight of black people in America.
-In her entire career, she never once agreed to perform in an event that did not allow the attendance of black people.
+Still saddled by the limitations of being a Black woman in America, she sailed again for Europe in early 1922 to seek out someone to train her.
+Her travels took her back to France, as well as the Netherlands and Germany, where she found people willing to train her in advanced and trick flying.
+She returned to Chicago as a skilled, fearless aviator and always remained a fierce advocate of the plight of Black people in America.
+In her entire career, she never once agreed to perform in an event that did not allow the attendance of Black people.

 2. Miriam Makeba

 “But if you are going to wear blinders then you do not know the world.”